 Cat Litter Crystals: The Tidy Option

-Silica gel cat litters are winning in the clean charts, because they don't clump, which makes it easier to scoop out the solids.
-The crystals actually absorb and eliminate odor, so the litter tray doesn't need to be emptied as often, reducing your daily chore list!
-Crystal cat litter produces less silica dust, keeping your home cleaner and tidier.
+Silica gel litters (crystal cat litters) are winning in the clean charts because they don't clump, making it easier to scoop out the solids.
+Silica gel litter actually has odor control and it's absorbent, so the litter tray doesn't need to be emptied as often, reducing your daily chore list!
+Crystal cat litter is a dust free cat litter that doesn't track that helps keep your home cleaner and tidier.

-Clay litter or silica cat litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
-This is supposed to make it easier to scoop, but those chemicals can actually be harmful to your cat.
+Clumping clay litter or silica litter has special chemicals added which cause the clay to clump when it comes into contact with your cat's urine.
+Clay litter is supposed to make it easier to scoop, but those chemicals can actually be harmful to your cat.
 This is because your cat licks their paws after a visit to the litter tray, and the clay dust they lick off can expand in their tummies and intestines.

 Crystal cat litter is entirely non-toxic and has no such clumping or expanding chemicals.
-Your cat is at no risk from licking silica crystals, which gives you peace of mind as a responsible pet owner.
+Your cat is at no risk from licking silica litter, which gives you peace of mind as a responsible cat owner.

-Silica gel crystals are also super light, because their made of silica gel.
-This means it's safer for your back and knees too!
+Silica gel crystal litters are also super light because they're made of silica gel, making it safer for your back and knees too!

 Silica Cat Litter: The Greener Option

-A good crystal-based silica gel cat litter only needs to be fully changed around once a month.
-This means a lower carbon footprint, as it’s less trips to the grocery store or less deliveries if you’re on a subscription service like PrettyLitter.
+A suitable crystalline silica gel cat litter only needs to be fully changed around once a month.
+This means a lower carbon footprint, as it's fewer trips to the grocery store or fewer deliveries if you’re on a subscription service like PrettyLitter.
 Because less cat litter is used, less energy is used in the production of pet litter, which is also great for the environment.

-Cat litter crystals could be the future of cat litter; cleaner, greener and better for your cat.
-Give us your views in the comments!
+Cat litter crystals could be the future of cat litter; cleaner, greener, and better for your cat.
+Please give us your views in the comments!